c1ko/monodon/README.md

 `--wiki` Use wikipedia to generate term-related wordlists to scan.
 Monodon downloads the wikipedia article for a the given term(s) and generates a list of the most common words.
 You can supply lemmas in the config file or via the command line.
 Include the wikipedia language shorthand (e.g. "en" or "de"), seperated by a colon.
 To configure the number of used terms, use the `--wiki_count` option.

-If you only want to check which words were generated (and what rating they have), use the `--wiki_test` flag.
-No wikipedia queries will be executed in this case.

 ```
 (venv) [mono@mono monodon]$ ./monodon.py --wiki en:whale de:narwal monodon
 2022-02-07 22:34:43,261 Loaded 9211 domains from publicsuffix.org